lambdaclass/guidelines/README.md

 * Write tests
 * Favor integration tests over unit tests, but do write unit tests when the functions merit them
+* Do not write tests, at least until you have the problem solved, you may lost time writing test for a solution that don't resolve the problem.
+* Early optimization is the root of all evil.
+First resolve the problem, the only if, and only if is needed optimize the solution.
 * Start with [the simplest thing that could possibly work](http://www.artima.com/intv/simplest3.html).
+* Write for humans: Coding for computers is easy, but writing code that is understandable by other person in an art.
+* The less code you have the better.
+Deleted code is debugged code.

 ## Open source projects